-- Open the course page and read the practical details.
+- Open the course page and read the rental availability section.

 - If anything is unclear, ask for booking help before you pay.

-- Browse Chiba rental-friendly options: best if you want the broadest set of possibilities near Tokyo.
+- Browse Chiba courses: best if you want the broadest set of possibilities near Tokyo.

 - Accordia Garden Shizu: useful for travelers who want a lighter-format golf day with practical planning.